robstoll/atrium/README.md

 You can [use your own](#use-own-components) [AtriumErrorAdjuster](https://docs.atriumlib.org/latest#/doc/ch.tutteli.atrium.reporting/-atrium-error-adjuster/index.html)
 to adjust the filtering.
-Stack frames of Atrium and of test runners (Spek, Kotlintest and JUnit for JVM, mocha and jasmine for JS) are excluded per default.
+Stack frames of Atrium and of test runners (Spek, Kotest, and JUnit for JVM, mocha and jasmine for JS) are excluded per default.
 [Create a Feature Request](https://github.com/robstoll/atrium/issues/new?template=feature_request.md&title=[Feature]) in case you use a different runner, we can add yours to the list as well.

 <a name="property-assertions"></a>
 <a name="method-assertions"></a>
+<a name="feature-assertions"></a>
-## Feature Assertions
+## Feature Extractors
-Many times you are only interested in certain features of the subject and want to make assertions about them.
+Many times you are only interested in certain features of the subject and want to state expectations about them.

-There are different use cases for feature assertions.
+There are different use cases for feature extractors.
 We will start of with properties and method calls and go on with more complicated scenarios.

 ### Property and Methods